 If you plan to pay cash for your condo, you can skip this part.
 It doesn’t apply.
 But if you’re like the vast majority of buyers who need mortgage financing, then read on!

-The Portland condo market is very competitive right now, as of spring 2018.
+The Portland condo market is very competitive right now, as of Winer 2020.
 That’s largely due to a shortage of supply.
 (Lots of condo buyers in the market, not enough properties to go around.)
 So it makes sense to get pre-approved for a mortgage loan before you make an offer to buy a condo in Portland.

 Being pre-approved helps you in two ways.
 It helps you narrow down the condo market to the kinds of units you can actually afford.
 It also shows the seller that you’re serious about buying, and that you’ve been “screened” by a mortgage lender already.